kg583/RunOnPython/README.md

 ## Some Other Notes
 This challenge came to me in an afternoon, partly inspired by [pyfuck](https://github.com/wanqizhu/pyfuck).
 There's no good reason to ever write code this way, but it's kinda funny.
 Shoutout to @commandblockguy, @iPhoenix, and @LogicalJoe for comments and discussion on this monstrosity as it developed.

+I'll update the utilities whenever I feel like it, and thus they may not exactly conform to any details I happen to give in the corresponding READMEs.
+Let it be an exercise for the coder to deduce exactly what everything is doing.

+In particular, if I haven't gotten around to it yet, stuff may be broken because classes contain more magic methods by default than they used to.
+Adding (or subtracting, if you're downgrading your Python version) one or two to the index being fetched in the attribute fetchers should resolve things.